NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hits 3 times instead of 4
   - More damage, stun, and guard damage
 - 5A charge changed from 11f to 8f
+- 6A
-- 6A if hold A it does the launching hit and more damage; if not it does a normal hit with super cancel
+  - If holding A it does the launching hit and more damage
+  - If not it does a normal hit with super cancel
+- 4A
+  - Window for counter improved
-- 4A window for counter improved; swaps the brothers when the activation window starts
+  - Swaps the brothers when the activation window starts
 - Sakon Act4A is unblockable and unsubbable
 - Ukon Act4A does 2A(B)
 - 2A stagger removed
+- 2A(B)
-- 2A(B) has more lift and ends earlier; transition slowed down
+  - Has more lift and ends earlier
+  - Transition slowed down
 - 2AB(A) does 8BB(A)
 - 2A(A) staggers and has increased lift
 - 8A